PuuRaidur/Sort-Algorithms/README.md

 I uploaded this library on the go since I'm still learning different sorting algorithms.
 So yeah, I will upload updated libraries in the future.

-PS: If you're in my sort algorithms repository and noticr that there are no folders then that means i deleted them to add a newer versions of my codes
+PS: If you're in my sort algorithms repository and notice that there is no code then that means i deleted them to add a newer versions of my codes